hipstorsmith/Machine-Translation-Research/README.md

 ### Corpus
 Original non-cleaned corpus (see above)

+## Notebooks
+Notebooks folder contains folders with final model (Model 4, see above) and older models.
+In each folder there are notebooks with training and evaluation of model

 ## Data preparation
 1) Load corpus and split it to pairs
 2) Clean punctuation and convert sentences to lowercase